daannncb/week8-assignment/README.md

 ## Reflections

 After a brief chat with Bertie, I was reminded to get functionality working before getting too bogged down in styling.
 I'd previously put a column in my `comments` table for the post id, to get the relevant comments to appear beneath each post.
 In previous assignments, passing data like this had been a bit of trial and error, lots of googling, and a bit of LLM assisstance.
-This time, without really consciously doing it, I passed post_id as param into my comment form and it worked.
-Really pleased with that; having a Morpheus "he's starting to believe" moment.
+This time, without really consciously doing it, it worked.

+I think I've covered all of the user stories, and the edit comment part of the stretch.
+I could redirect that and polish it some more, but I would like to relax now.
+This assignment went much better than the last one.
+I think that's because I didn't decide to do some nonsense with my tables, so getting data to and from supabase was infinitely easier, plus I had the knowledge from last week.

+I would like to style more, but by the time I've got the logic done, there's not always much energy in the timeframe to style.
+But also more of the site styling than you think is deliberate, which might just be my poor tastes.

 ## References